 June 22, 1989

 In which I introduce my readers to their neighbors, the bats.
-I wrote about bats for the Reader too.
+I wrote about bats for Chicago's Reader too.
 I had a mailman named Rita in Oak Park, where I was living at the time, and she put up a bat house in her back yard. which just goes to show.

 The news at the moment is full of Bat-this and Bat-that as the nation goes batty—you knew I'd say it—over a movie that turned a profit before it even opened.
 Naturally, I share the hope of all Americans that the movie version of Batman will restore our ailing lunchbox industry to global pre-eminence.
 I also harbor the less general hope that the film will rehabilitate the reputation of the useful creature after which the Marketed Marauder is named.

 All errant nonsense, of course.
 Most of the misdemeanors with which bats are charged owe more to our ignorance than their character.
-True, they sleep upside down, but if Art Linkletter recommended the position as good for the back folks'd be dangling like overripe fruits from the closet rods over at the Oak Terrace retirement home.
+True, they sleep upside down, but if Art Linkletter recommended the position as good for the back on late-night TV folks'd be dangling like overripe fruits from the closet rods over at the Oak Terrace retirement home.
 Photos often capture bats in flight with teeth bared, as if to attack; in fact they are no more menacing than a cheering crowd at the ball park, since they must open their mouths to emit the high-pitched cries by which they navigate.
 And the fear that bats will tangle themselves in a woman's hair is both inexplicable (women pay guys named Ric $50 to do the same thing, usually with less flattering results) and an unfounded one; bats may flutter near a person's head, hunting for gnats, but to a bat a woman's head is just another shrub.

 Bats are mammals, after all, one of the family so to speak.
 The females nurse their young and fall asleep while mating, just like human females.
 True, they lack the instinct for prejudice shown by humans.
 Local animal control officers report that bats are found in houses all over Springfield, for example, and several species of bats can inhabit the same cave quite congenially, which is more than the General Assembly usually manages.
 And colonizing species—whose presence is betrayed by half-eaten food, who live in clusters, who stir at dusk and catch their meals on the fly and which communicate in high-pitched squeaks indecipherable to most humans—resemble U.S. college students so closely that they could probably qualify for Pell grants if they, as most of their human cousins have done, could find someone to fill out the forms for them.